Pitchfork (website): Review system

 By 2021, Pitchfork had published more than 28,000 reviews.
 Its reviews do not represent an editorial consensus but the opinion of the individual reviewer.
 Writers who did not want to use their names, or failed to include bylines with their submissions, are credited as Ray Suzuki, similarly to the filmmaker pseudonym Alan Smithee.

 Unlike other music publications, which typically assign scores out of five or ten, Pitchfork uses a decimal scale of 0.0 to 10.0.
 The system has drawn mockery as arbitrary and overprecise.
+In The Ringer, Rob Harvilla wrote of the "maddening and theoretically precise approach to decimal places, such that an ocean of feeling separates an 8.1 from an 8.9".
 DiCrescenzo described it as "knowingly silly", and in 2021 Pitchfork wrote that it was an "admittedly absurd and subjective" signature element.
 Schreiber said he liked its absurdity and how "it felt kind of scientific without any actual science to it".
 Early reviews used percentages rather than decimals.

-In The Ringer, Rob Harvilla wrote that a 10.0 from Pitchfork "carries all the historical weight of five stars in Rolling Stone or five mics in The Source ... with its maddening and theoretically precise approach to decimal places, such that an ocean of feeling separates an 8.1 from an 8.9".
 Pitchfork has awarded perfect scores to more than 50 albums, most of them in its "Sunday Reviews" feature, which publishes retrospective reviews of classic albums.
 Artists whose albums have received perfect scores on release include Radiohead, Fiona Apple, Kanye West, Bonnie "Prince" Billy, And You Will Know Us by the Trail of Dead and Wilco.
-According to Harvilla, a perfect score given to an album on release "qualifies as a seismic event for the rock-critic universe as a whole".
+According to Harvilla, a perfect score given to an album on release "qualifies as a seismic event for the rock-critic universe as a whole" and "carries all the historical weight of five stars in Rolling Stone or five mics in The Source".

 Some reviews experimented with the score system.
 The 2005 Robert Pollard album Relaxation of the Asshole received a simultaneous 10 and 0; the review of the 2007 Radiohead album In Rainbows, which allowed fans to pay what they wanted to download, allowed readers to enter their own score.
 After Pitchfork changed its content management system to require a number, these albums were given fixed scores.